 Fort the Bloody Mary Sauce

-- Mix together the ingredients for each sauce and let chill for 15 minutes.
+- Mix the ingredients together for each sauce in separate bowls and chill.

-- Toss the shrimp in a couple tablespoons of olive oil and place them on a baking sheet.
+- Drizzle the shrimp with olive oil and place them on a baking sheet in a single layer.

 - Lightly coat the shrimp with salt and pepper and roast in a 400 degree oven for 8-10 minutes.

-- Serve the shrimp warm, chilled or at room temperature with the 2 sauces on the side.
+- Serve the shrimp warm, chilled or at room temperature with both sauces on the side.

 - Cuisine: American